Jay-Deep-Senwarkr/country_code_chrome_extension/README.md

 4. **Start using!**
    - Click the extension icon in your Chrome toolbar
    - Start searching for countries
+   - Toggle dark mode with the moon/sun icon

 ## 📖 How to Use